 Practice Exam courses are composed of four practice exams similar to one year of USACO.
-The last exam is harder that the previous ones as in USACO US Open.
+The last exam is harder than the previous ones as in USACO US Open.
 All the exam problems in the course are prepared by AlphaStar Academy faculty.

 Taking the USACO contests as much as possible is important.
 The more you take the contests the more you will be experienced.
 After each contest, reviewing your solutions will help you learn from your mistakes.
 It will also be very helpful to check good solutions and to see how good competitors solve the problems.

 After each USACO contest, contest solutions are published at AlphaStar USACO Training YouTube channel.
-The contest problems are solved by top competitiors real-time.

 For more information about USACO Preparation

 Most of the questions here are answered at the USACO website.

 There are four contests typically in December, January, February and the last one is at the end of March or at the beginning of April.
 The schedule is generally announced around mid November.
 You can check the schedule on the top right side of the USACO website.

 Just go to the USACO website and click on “Register for a new account” link on the top right side.